Nick's Teff Cookies

 Preheat oven to 350º F.

-Melt the coconut oil by placing it in an oven safe dish in the preheated oven until the coconut oil has melted to liquid form (approximately 5 minutes).
-It can also be melted in a pan on the stovetop, low heat, for approximately 5 minutes.
+Melt coconut oil by placing it in an oven safe dish in the preheated oven until liquid, about 5 minutes.
+It can also be melted in a pan on the stove top, over low heat, for about 5 minutes.

 Drop rounded spoonfuls on a greased baking sheet.
 Bake for 15 minutes.